Conrad's Fate: Plot summary

 Upon being hired, Conrad soon finds that he is not the only one snooping around the mansion.
 He befriends his fellow servant-in-training, Christopher "Smith" (really Christopher Chant), who is searching for his friend Millie.
 Together, they discover that Millie is trapped in a Stallery of an alternate universe, caused by the shifts in probability.
-Conrad and Christopher must discover who is causing the probability shifts, rescue Millie, and figure out what to do about Conrad's so-called "black Fate," all while dealing with the imperious Mr. Amos, the mansion's butler, and his exacting tasks for trainees.
+Conrad and Christopher must discover who is causing the probability shifts, rescue Millie, and figure out what to do about Conrad's so-called "black Fate", all while dealing with the imperious Mr. Amos, the mansion's butler, and his exacting tasks for trainees.

 Millie is eventually freed and brought back to the real Stallery.
 She and Conrad try to work out what to do next.
 Gabriel De Witt, the current Chrestomanci and guardian of Millie and Christopher, arrives at the castle at the request of this England's king, hoping to figure out what is causing all the probability shifts.
 He reveals that Mr. Amos is actually the Count of Stallery and the person responsible for pulling the possibilities.
 Mr. Amos is also Conrad's uncle; he bought off his younger brother Hubert (Conrad and Anthea's father) by buying the bookshop for him to run.
 It is also revealed that the count, countess and others are actually frauds, posing as the aristocracy so that Amos can run Stallery without interference.
 Uncle Alfred is also exposed as a greedy fraud who had manipulated Conrad merely to get his hands on Stallery's millions.
 After this is all sorted out, Gabriel takes Millie and Christopher back to their world.
 Conrad joins them for seven years of magical training.

-In the final part of the book, Conrad reveals that he became Christopher's best man at his wedding to Mllie and continued living at Chrestomanci Castle for several years.
-However, he could no longer stay away from his homeworld and returned to be the agent of the Chrestomanci.
+In the final part of the book, Conrad reveals that he became Christopher's best man at his wedding to Millie and continued living at Chrestomanci Castle for several years, but he could no longer stay away from his homeworld and returned to be the agent of the Chrestomanci.